about this guy…

 The Long:

-I continue learning within the classical contemplative lineages of Theravada, Vajrayana, Zen, and Dzogchen, all amidst integrating this secular life.
+I continue learning from teachers in the lineages of Theravada, Vajrayana, Zen, and Dzogchen, all amidst integrating this secular life.

 Some of my other interests include philosophies of mind, morals, and metaphysics, cognitive and neuro-science, assisting empirical inquiry into emergent phenomenology, advising qualia research, psychedelics, and any art which poignantly depicts the homeostatic activity of autopoietic agents eliding entropy.
 I enjoy interviewing and hosting conversations about these and related topics, and when I can’t ignore the damnable itches any longer I assemble essays, blatherblog, and produce poetry.